 Overall Verdict

 So what’s the takeaway here?
-If you want to get the best waffle maker for the money right now, the Cuisinart WAF-F20P1 is hard to beat.
+If you want to get a good waffle maker right now, the Ninja BW1001 is hard to beat.
 Sure, it’s pricey, but judging by its construction, it’ll last you for a long time before you have to replace it.
 All the while, it’s sure to give you tasty waffles.

-And if you don’t want to spend $100 or so on a waffle maker?
-The Hamilton Beach 26031 will be a nice alternative.
+And if you want to see other options outside of these waffle makers?
+Feel free to take a look at Shouldit’s list of the best waffle makers – we’ve tested them ourselves in a lab, so you can trust us on our choice.
 I have a soft spot for this machine, being quite affordable while having a great balance between design, using experience, and waffle-making-ability.

 Luna Regina